deleonio/poc-flexible-web-application-architecture/README.md

 - Create a cheat sheet for the application architecture concept. ⌛
 - Provide a PWA manifest for each framework artifact. ⌛
 - ~~Coverage test in the build pipeline.~~ ✔️
-- E2E tests with Cypress instead of Nightwatch. ⌛
+- ~~E2E tests with Cypress instead of Nightwatch.~~ ❌ // E2E-Testing in headless mode, works. ✔️
 - ~~Add filters to the application context.~~ ✔️

 ## Known bugs